 So, with full sail, and all the cannon windows open, off she went.
 A big wind tipped her, the balast shifted, and water came in the cannon holes and she SUNK a mere 27 minutes into her maiden voyage.
 She was supsequently forgotten about until 1956, when she was re-discovered.
 Because of polution in the harbor, and the Baltic is less salty than the other oceans(?), she was preserved intact!
 (I was really captivated by this story, but i’m getting long) It is a must-see!

 Then on to Skansen Park, whick is a williamsburg-type of place, portraying Swedish life in earlier times.
 But the funnest part, was the Maypole and all the folk dancing.
 Today is the day when girls put halos of flowers in their hair and everyone gets into the great outdoors and does a jig about it.
-There was skansenmusicgreat music, awesome dancers, replica breitling and thousands of silly people.
+There was great music, awesome dancers, replica breitling and thousands of silly people.

 This is a great place when the sun doesn’t go down!